springfall2008/batpred/README.md

   - best_soc_step - Sets the accuracy of calculating the SOC, the larger values run quicker.
 Recommended 0.5 or 0.25.

   - rate_low_threshold - Sets the threshold for price per Kwh below average price where a charge window is identified.
 Default of 0.8 means 80% of the average to select a charge window.
 Only works with Octopus price data (see metric_octopus_import)

-  - set_charge_window - When true automatically configure the next charge window in GivTCP
+  - set_charge_window - When true automatically configure the next charge window in GivTCP, charge windows can also be disabled by Predbat when this is enabled.
   - set_window_minutes - Number of minutes before charging the window should be configured in GivTCP (default 30)
   - set_discharge_window - When true automatic forced export slots will be calculated and programmed (assuming you have a variable export rate that is worth using).